 Plant mature flowers

 Some children need instant results.
 Infants are able to see the colors of the flowers.
-This activity can be used to have conversations about colors.
+This activity can start conversations about colors.
 You can talk to toddlers and preschoolers about living and nonliving, real flowers and fake or pretend flowers.

 Plants on the playground